Jack Kent Cooke Graduate Arts Award

 A review panel of distinguished artists, arts faculty, and university administrators select Scholars using criteria including artistic or creative merit, academic achievement, financial need, will to succeed, and a breadth of interest and activities.
 While the Foundation considers artistic and creative merit first in evaluating candidates, competitive applicants must also demonstrate unmet financial need, which has two components: (1) education costs that are appreciably greater than the total amount of other scholarships or grant awards; (2) insufficient student and family income to meet educational costs.

 Students may not apply directly to the Foundation.
 Instead, students interested in applying to the program must be nominated by the Jack Kent Cooke Foundation Representative at their university.
 At S.F.
 State, the Foundation Representative is Dr. Joy Viveros (firstname.lastname@example.org).
 S.F.
-State University may nominate up to two students to be considered for the Graduate Arts Award.
+State University may nominate up to two students or recent alumni to be considered for the Graduate Arts Award.

 Official transcripts must be provided for every institution attended, including during a study abroad period.
 Transcripts in another language must be 'officially translated' into English.